Agdaagux Tribe of King Cove

 Agdaagux Tribe of King Cove is a federally recognized tribe based in Belkofski, Alaska.
-Population is found to be 845 people, 170 households, and 116 families in King Cove as of 2022.
+As of 2022, the tribe has a population of 845 people, 170 households, and 116 families.
 The tribe is descended from Unangax people.

-King Cove Alaska
+King Cove, Alaska

 King Cove, Alaska is located on the south side of the Alaskan Peninsula in between Deer Passage and Deer Island along the Aleutians East Borough.
 The city was said to have been first founded in 1911 when the first salmon canneries opened, and was officially incorporated as a city in 1947.
 The land itself is only accessible by plane and boat with one local airport.

 Native language and its origins

-Unangam Tunuu the indigenous term for the Aleut language, is also known as the heritage language of the Unangux people who live in the Aleutian Islands, and is part of the Eskimo-Aleut Language Family.
+Unangam Tunuu, the indigenous term for the Aleut language, is also known as the heritage language of the Unangux people who live in the Aleutian Islands, and is part of the Eskimo-Aleut Language Family.

 Aleut is in its own branch separate from the Eskimo-Aleut family.
 All of the Native Alaskan dialects have been found to be influenced by Russian language.
 Especially as a result of the Russian fur traders as well as the Russian Orthodox.
 This is seen through the first Aleutian alphabet recorded from the Bering Aleut dialect and its comparison to Russian.